 IT GETS BUSY

 We visited Vena Cava Winery on a Saturday as part of a large wedding party.
 Not only was the winery busy with regular weekend customers but they also had another full wedding party to host as well.
 They ended up running out of glasses which forced them to stop serving people.

 I felt bad for the staff, I don’t think they were prepared.

-Because of the how busy it was, we didn’t do a tasting or a tour.
+Because of how busy it was, we didn’t do a tasting or a tour.
 We did however, sample some of their wines at the outside bar.
-I tried the rose, which was too dry for my taste, but the Cabernet Sauvignon was really good (it recently won The Toast of the Coat’s Best of Mexico award).
+I tried the rose, which was too dry for my taste, but the Cabernet Sauvignon was really good (it recently won The Toast of the Coast’s Best of Mexico award).

 Right outside of Vena Cava Winery is the popular (permanent) food truck, Troika.